BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

-Developer Free Tier), AWS Transform, Amazon Bio Discovery (excluding Amazon Bio Discovery Academic Tier), Amazon Connect Customer, Amazon Connect Decisions, Amazon Connect Health, Amazon Connect Talent, Amazon Lex, Kiro (excluding Kiro Free Tier), and the Amazon Quick Suite (including Amazon QuickSight).
-The following terms apply to the Indemnified Generative AI
+Developer Free Tier), AWS Transform, Amazon Bio Discovery (excluding Amazon Bio Discovery Academic Tier), Amazon Connect Customer, Amazon Connect Decisions, Amazon Connect Health, Amazon Connect Talent, Amazon Lex, Kiro (excluding Kiro Free Tier), and Amazon Quick.
+The following terms apply to the Indemnified Generative AI Services:
-Services:

 **50.10.1.  **Subject to the limitations in this Section 50.10, AWS will defend you and your employees, officers, and directors against any third-party claim alleging that the Generative AI Output generated by an Indemnified Generative AI Service infringes or misappropriates that third party’s intellectual property rights, and will pay the amount of any adverse final judgment or settlement.

 **50.10.2.  **AWS will have no obligations or liability under Section 50.10.1 with respect to any claim: (i) arising from Generative AI Output generated in